Amsterdam/pingping-native/README.md

 :rotating_light:Make sure you have Xcode 13 installed !

 Before executing the steps listed in the list below, please checkout the [environment setup of react native](https://reactnative.dev/docs/environment-setup).
 Follow the steps under the React Native CLI Quickstart.
-Until you have installed the cocoapods for Xcode
+Until you have installed the cocoapods for Xcode.
+Also get the correct config/keys.js and ios/sentry.properties + android/sentry.properties

 1. `Install the latest (LTS) version of [Nodejs](https://nodejs.org/en/download/)`
 1. `git clone https://github.com/Amsterdam/pingping-native`
 1. `yarn install`
+1. `yarn postinstall`
 1. `cd ios && pod install && cd ..`
 1. `npx react-native run-ios` a simulator should spin up and React-native should start